Skip to main content

 Biographical / Historical

-Maryat Lee (born Mary Attaway Lee; May 26, 1923 - September 18, 1989) was an American playwright and theatre director who made important contributions to post-World War II avant-garde theatre.
-She pioneered street theatre in Harlem, and later founded EcoTheater in West Virginia, a community based theater project.
+Maryat Lee was an American playwright and theater director who made important contributions to post-World War II avant-garde theater.
+She pioneered street theater in Harlem and later founded EcoTheater in West Virginia, a community-based theater project.

 Extent